hmslima/sambahsacompletegrammar/sambahsa.md

-As you can see, naturally that the new words have to be adapted to the orthography of sambahsa, which due its flexibility tries at best maintain the words in their form and original pronounce.
+As you can see, naturally that the new words have to be adapted to the orthography of sambahsa, which due its flexibility tries at best maintain the words in their original form and original pronounce.

 COMMON MISTAKES AND DOUBTS
 ==========================